 So if you have an employee whose tasks require a heavy amount of reading, try separating them from employees whose tasks require a lot of talking.

 Designing your practice with adjustability in mind is the key to flexibility.
-Having desks built in or stacking weighty file cabinets on top of each other make it harder to adjust when needed.
+Having desks built-in or stacking weighty file cabinets on top of each other makes it harder to adjust when needed.

 Although it may be tough to imagine your practice changing in any significant way, it inevitably will as time goes on.
 Maintaining a flexible design is essential.

 The design doesn’t have to be about turning your practice from drab to fab.
 Keeping the four design factors in mind may not make your practice look any prettier, but it’ll help you get more out of your practice employees.

 Did you know purchasing the correct EHR can improve productivity as well?
 Check out our EHR Buying Guide.